olaroos/deepnetnotes/logbook.md

 But first I want to implement mini-batch-training for Vanilla RNN to speed up training.
 Considering to use this approach as guideline. https://gist.github.com/williamFalcon/f27c7b90e34b4ba88ced042d9ef33edd
 The problem is that for each sentence, we want to start with the same hidden-state.
 This also means if the length of different sentences/tweets are different we have to cut them off and padd them to all have the same length as the longest sentence left in our mini-batch.

+**26 June 2019**
+Note to self, when using PyTorch the batch-size is always the first dimension in any Tensor going into the network, even if batchsize is 1.
+Also remember that the hidden layer does not have the same size as the input layer which was the size of the encoder.
+Also, loss-functions that takes class number instead of onehotencoding vector has size 1, not 2.